 So when we read in the Bible about how a virtuous wife should conduct herself, she is not being maligned or looked down upon.
 It is to establish authority, not importance.

 Too often in our society we view being different as being “less”.
 We automatically assume if someone has authority over us it means we are lowly.
 But do you view your children as less in your own home?
 Do you see them as having less value just because you have authority over them?

 We too shouldn’t assume godly women are looked down upon just because they are under biblical authority as well.

 A Virtuous Woman is the Heart of the Home

 In the home, the man was definitely the head of the household, but the woman was the heart.
-A virtuous woman serves God by taking care of her family and teaching her children to grow to be men and women of God.
+She serves God by taking care of her family and teaching her children to grow to be men and women of God.